Tuesday, January 20, 2026

 }

-Method: interact() — interaction behavior; defined later in concrete classes.
+• Method: interact() — implemented later by concrete variants.

 // Abstract product B declares an interface for a type of product object